-- clockPartitioning (Does the clock partitioning.) - collapseArrayExpressions (Simplifies {x[1],x[2],x[3]} → x for arrays of whole variable references (simplifies code generation).) - comSubExp (replaces common sub expressions) - dumpDAE (dumps the DAE representation of the current transformation state) - dumpDAEXML (dumps the DAE as xml representation of the current transformation state) - encapsulateWhenConditions (This module replaces each when condition with a boolean variable.) - evalFunc (evaluates functions partially) - evaluateParameters (Evaluates parameters with annotation(Evaluate=true).
-Use 'evaluateFinalParameters=true' or '-evaluateProtectedParameters=true' to specify additional parameters to be evaluated.
+- clockPartitioning (Does the clock partitioning.) - collapseArrayExpressions (Simplifies $\{x[1],x[2],x[3]\} \to x$ for arrays of whole variable references (simplifies code generation).) - comSubExp (Introduces alias assignments for variables which are assigned to simple terms i.e. a = b/c; d = b/c; -> a=d) - dumpDAE (dumps the DAE representation of the current transformation state) - dumpDAEXML (dumps the DAE as xml representation of the current transformation state) - encapsulateWhenConditions (This module replaces each when condition with a boolean variable.) - evalFunc (evaluates functions partially)

+- evaluateParameters (Evaluates parameters with annotation(Evaluate=true).
+Use '-evaluateFinalParameters=true' or '-evaluateProtectedParameters=true' to specify additional parameters to be evaluated.
 Use '-replaceEvaluatedParameters=true' if the evaluated parameters should be replaced in the DAE.
-To evaluate all parameters in the Frontend use -d=evaluateAllParameters.) - expandDerOperator (Expands der(expr) using Derive.differentiteExpTime.) - findStateOrder (Sets derivative information to states.) - inlineArrayEqn (This module expands all array equations to scalar equations.) - normalInlineFunction (Perform function inlining for function with annotation Inline=true.)

-- inputDerivativesForDynOpt (Allowed derivatives of inputs in dyn. optimization.) - introduceDerAlias (Adds for every der-call an alias equation e.g. dx = der(x).) - removeEqualFunctionCalls (Detects equal function calls of the form a=f(b) and c=f(b) and substitutes them to get speed up.) - removeProtectedParameters (Replace all parameters with protected=true in the system.) - removeSimpleEquations (Performs alias elimination and removes constant variables from the DAE, replacing all occurrences of the old variable reference with the new value (constants) or variable reference (alias elimination).) - removeUnusedParameter (Strips all parameter not present in the equations from the system.) - removeUnusedVariables (Strips all variables not present in the equations from the system.) - removeVerySimpleEquations ([Experimental] Like removeSimpleEquations, but less thorough.
+To evaluate all parameters in the Frontend use -d=evaluateAllParameters.) - expandDerOperator (Expands der(expr) using Derive.differentiteExpTime.) - findStateOrder (Sets derivative information to states.) - inlineArrayEqn (This module expands all array equations to scalar equations.) - normalInlineFunction (Perform function inlining for function with annotation Inline=true.) - inputDerivativesForDynOpt (Allowed derivatives of inputs in dyn. optimization.) - introduceDerAlias (Adds for every der-call an alias equation e.g. dx = der(x).) - removeEqualFunctionCalls (Detects equal function calls of the form a=f(b) and c=f(b) and substitutes them to get speed up.) - removeProtectedParameters (Replace all parameters with protected=true in the system.) - removeSimpleEquations (Performs alias elimination and removes constant variables from the DAE, replacing all occurrences of the old variable reference with the new value (constants) or variable reference (alias elimination).) - removeUnusedParameter (Strips all parameter not present in the equations from the system.) - removeUnusedVariables (Strips all variables not present in the equations from the system.) - removeVerySimpleEquations ([Experimental] Like removeSimpleEquations, but less thorough.
 Note that this always uses the experimental new alias elimination, -removeSimpleEquations=new, which makes it unstable.
 In particular, MultiBody systems fail to translate correctly.
-It can be used for simple (but large) systems of equations.) - replaceEdgeChange (Replace edge(b) = b and not pre(b) and $pre(b) = v \Leftrightarrow pre(v)$.) - residualForm (Transforms simple equations x=y to zero-sum equations 0=y-x.) - resolveLoops (resolves linear equations in loops) - simplifyAllExpressions (Does simplifications on all expressions.) - simplifyIfEquations (Tries to simplify if equations by use of information from evaluated parameters.) - sortEqnsVars (Heuristic sorting for equations and variables.) - stateMachineElab (Does the elaboration of state machines.) - unitChecking (Does advanced unit checking which consists of two parts: 1. calculation of unspecified unit information for variables; 2. consistency check for all equations based on unit information.
+It can be used for simple (but large) systems of equations.) - replaceEdgeChange (Replace edge(b) = b and not pre(b) and change(b) = v <> pre(v).) - residualForm (Transforms simple equations x=y to zero-sum equations 0=y-x.) - resolveLoops (resolves linear equations in loops) - simplifyAllExpressions (Does simplifications on all expressions.) - simplifyIfEquations (Tries to simplify if equations by use of information from evaluated parameters.) - sortEqnsVars (Heuristic sorting for equations and variables.) - unitChecking (Does advanced unit checking which consists of two parts: 1. calculation of unspecified unit information for variables; 2. consistency check for all equations based on unit information.
 Please note: This module is still experimental.) - wrapFunctionCalls (This module introduces variables for each function call and substitutes all these calls with the newly introduced variables.)